Goldie228/Around-the-World-in-80-Days/README.md

 # Around the World in 80 Days

-A tile-based adventure game inspired by Jules Verne's classic novel, built with Python and Pygame.
+A tile-based adventure game inspired by Jules Verne's classic novel, created in Python and Pygame.
+This is a college project and you shouldn't expect much from it.

 ## Features